Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-\paragraph{LLM or Tool-based Retrieval.} Furthermore, there are methods that do not depend on a retriever, but instead leverage LLMs or external tools for obtaining relevant information.
+\paragraph{LLM or Tool-based Retrieval.} Some methods move beyond fixed retrievers and let an LLM or external tool actively decide where to search.
+This can improve recall and reasoning accuracy for difficult queries, but it is usually more expensive than direct vector or graph retrieval.
 For LLM-based retrieval, MemGPT~\citep{packer2023memgpt} uses hierarchical memory without a fixed retrieval pipeline: memory tiers are exposed as tools, and the LLM selects the tier and operation under token budgets enforced by the system.
 MemoChat~\citep{lu2023memochat} exploits its memo structure by retrieving only the topic and summary, rather than the full topic--summary--dialogue, to reduce input length.
 ReadAgent~\citep{lee2024human} similarly delegates page lookup to the LLM, which decides when and which page(s) to consult.
 However, while using a strong LLM can improve retrieval accuracy, it often incurs substantial overhead in both token consumption and inference latency, making it more suitable for low-frequency, high-stakes queries where correctness outweighs cost.
 Besides, some methods rely on tool use for retrieval.
 GraphReader~\citep{li2024graphreader} predefines various tools, and employs the tools to read the memory step by step, from coarse-grained to fine-grained.
 D-SMART~\citep{lei2025d} lets the LLM select graph-operations such as Expand Entity and Find Path to retrieve n-hop neighbors from the global DSM and incrementally grow a task-specific subgraph, which serves as grounded context for answering.